-Promote LEV for taxis Bid to ULEV for charging facilities for low emission taxis.
+Promote LEV for taxis AQAP5(4) Bid to ULEV for charging Named Uptake of , , facilities for low emission taxis.
 West Yorkshire money available for 2 charging points across the district.
-The supplier chosen to install will help to advertise these.
-Named Uptake of vehicles Promote bikeability and bike library Programme continues and is promoted by all services Named Take up of schemes Promotion of alternative transport to Calderdale staff Promotion of metro cards, electric bikes, discounted travel card, bike and go integrated cycle scheme continues.
-Named Take up of schemes Develop schools active and safe travel strategy - linked to reducing obesity and road safety Obesity workshop up and running led by Public Health Named Increased numbers walking and cycling Park and ride expansion at rail stations Funded improvement schemes are being progressed at Mytholmroyd and Hebden Bridge stations Named Improved transport integration Ensure that Calderdale's needs are included within Northern Powerhouse Rail and HS2 connectivity and integration Reported at WYCA Transport committee Named Improved transport integration Bus Partnership agreement to be established Bus 18 is established at West Yorkshire level.
-A voluntary agreement and partnership to get commitment on operating standards, information, new technology development Named Number of partners taking part Rights of Way Improvement Plan to be developed Plan needs to identify ways to promote and raise awareness of the routes Named Increased numbers walking and cycling Promotion of alternative transport to school Safe travel SAFE (Sustainable, Active, Fun, Environmental) cup competition run in schools each year by independent travel team.
+The supplier chosen to install will help to advertise these. vehicles Promote bikeability and bike library AQAP3(3) Programme continues and is promoted by all services Named Take up of schemes Promotion of alternative transport to Calderdale staff AQAP3(4) AQAP3(6) Promotion of metro cards, electric bikes, discounted travel card, bike and go integrated cycle scheme continues.
+Named Take up of schemes Develop schools active and safe travel strategy - linked to reducing obesity and road safety AQAP3(3) AQAP5(2) Obesity workshop up and running led by Public Health Named Increased numbers walking and cycling Park and ride expansion at rail stations AQAP5(5) Funded improvement schemes are being progressed at Mytholmroyd and Hebden Bridge stations Named Improved transport integration Ensure that Calderdale's needs are included within Northern Powerhouse Rail and HS2 connectivity and integration AQAP5(5) Reported at WYCA Transport committee Named Improved transport integration Bus Partnership agreement to be established AQAP5(5) Bus 18 is established at West Yorkshire level.
+A voluntary agreement and partnership to get commitment on operating standards, information, new technology development Named Number of partners taking part Rights of Way Improvement Plan to be developed AQAP3(3) Plan needs to identify ways to promote and raise awareness of the routes Named Increased numbers walking and cycling Promotion of alternative transport to school AQAP3(3) Safe travel SAFE (Sustainable, Active, Fun, Environmental) cup competition run in schools each year by independent travel team.
 Schools develop campaigns about travelling to school in healthier and safer ways.
-Named Increased numbers walking and cycling Compatibility with other pr ogrammes Carbon savings and improved energy performance of homes and businesses Feasibility of Halifax district heat network in Halifax centre for businesses and council portfolio.
+Named Increased numbers walking and cycling Green infrastructure NA Investigate viability and effectiveness of 'green screens' e.g. at school yard perimeter.
+Named Screens installed and evaluated.
+Linking with other progran nmes Carbon savings and improved energy performance of homes and businesses AQAP6(1) Feasibility of Halifax district heat network in Halifax centre for businesses and council portfolio.
 An air quality impact assessment is likely to be needed.
-Named Promote energy saving and renewable energy schemes Calderdale Community energy webpages established and projects undertaken with schools Named
+Named

-Support businesses to manage energy consumption and save money 6c working with busine schools and colleges sses, Named Review environmental permits for all types of units/installations Inspection programme place is in Named
+Promote energy saving and renewable energy schemes AQAP6(1) Calderdale Community energy webpages established and projects undertaken with schools Named Support businesses to manage energy consumption and save money AQAP5(3) 6c working with businesses, schools and colleges Named Review environmental permits for all types of units/installations AQAP6(5) Inspection programme is in place Named

-Appendix F: Consultation responses
+Appendix E: Consultation responses